V V Brown

-Early life and career
+Early life

 Vanessa Brown was born in Northampton, England.
 She is the eldest of six siblings; her mother is Jamaican and her father is Puerto Rican.

 She attended Overstone Park School near Northampton, which her parents own and work in.
 She then went to Kingsthorpe Upper School, now Kingsthorpe Community College, and sat her A-levels a year early.
-She achieved four A-grades and received offers to study law at five universities including Oxford but declined them to pursue a music career.

-While at school and college she declined three offers of a record deal, including one from rapper P. Diddy's label Bad Boy Records, to focus on her studies.

 Brown studied violin until the age of nine but gave up to focus on piano, vocals and trumpet, which she found easier.
 She completed her grade 8 trumpet examination aged 16 and played in jazz bands until the age of 21.
 Her childhood musical idols were jazz artists like Ella Fitzgerald and Dizzy Gillespie.
 She is also a lifelong hip-hop fan and was nicknamed "VV" by her peers as an MC at her middle school.